AudioEye (AEYE)

 AI Analysis | Feedback

 An entrepreneur, investor, and advisor to numerous market-leading technology companies, David Moradi is the CEO and largest shareholder of AudioEye.
 He is also the founder of Sero Capital, a private investment firm focused on growth opportunities in the technology sector.
-Mr. Moradi previously founded and served as CEO of Anthion Management, a technology-focused fund which he helped grow to over $1 billion in assets, later becoming a family office investing in early to late-stage growth companies.
-Prior to Anthion, he was a portfolio manager at Pequot Capital Management and an analyst and portfolio manager for Soros Fund Management.
+Mr. Moradi previously founded and served as CEO of Anthion Management, a technology-focused fund he helped grow to over $1 billion in assets, which later became a family office.
+Prior to founding Anthion, he was a portfolio manager at Pequot Capital Management and an analyst and portfolio manager for Soros Fund Management.

-John Postlethwait is an experienced engineering and operational leader with over two decades of experience in software development and seven years in software development leadership.
-He most recently worked at Oracle Cloud, managing teams to deliver products for highly-available data processing workloads.
+John Postlethwait is a seasoned engineering and operational leader with over two decades of experience in software development and seven years in software development leadership.
+As Chief Operating Officer, he spearheads product engineering and expert service delivery to customers.
+He most recently worked at Oracle Cloud, managing teams responsible for delivering products that enabled highly-available data processing workloads.

-Mike Paciello has been a pioneer and influential figure in the accessibility industry for over four decades.
-He authored the first book on web accessibility and usability, and is the founder of TPGi and WebABLE.
-He also co-founded WebABLE.tv and Open Access Technologies, and served as co-chair of the U.S. Access Board.
+Mike Paciello has been a pioneer and influential figure in the accessibility industry for more than four decades.
+He wrote the first book on web accessibility and usability and has achieved many notable milestones since.
+He is the founder of TPGi and WebABLE, and also co-founded WebABLE.tv and Open Access Technologies.
+Mr. Paciello served as co-chair of the U.S. Access Board.

 AI Analysis | Feedback